Viewings & Applications

 - The guarantor must receive an income of at least 2.5x the amount of the monthly rental (for example, a £1000 per calendar month flat shared between two people with low income would require two guarantors with at least £1250 net monthly income or one guarantor for both tenants with at least £2500 net monthly income).

-- If you and/or your guarantor do not currently live in the UK, or cannot be traced to a UK address, we may ask for the first and last month’s rent to be paid up front, prior to the tenancy start.
+- If you and/or your guarantor do not currently live in the UK, or cannot be traced to a UK address, you may be asked to pay double your share of the deposit, prior to the tenancy start.

 - If a guarantor is self-employed, a credit check may be carried out on the business.
 A tax return, letter from an accountant or bank statements may also be requested.

-- There is also the option to pay the first 5 months and the last 1 months rent, this would then eliminate the need for a guarantor for that period.
+- There is also the option to pay the first six months’ rent upfront, this may eliminate the need for a guarantor for that period (depending on Landlord’s preferences).

 THE GUARANTOR IS ALSO REQUIRED TO E-SIGN THE TENANCY AGREEMENT SHOULD YOU BE ACCEPTED FOR THE PROPERTY.